Benchmarks for JPEG2000 encoders on CPU and GPU

 Fig.1: Fastvideo JPEG2000 performance on GeForce GTX 1080 (lossy encoding, single image mode)

 From the above figure we can see the encoding speed (JPEG 2000 performance for lossy compression) as a function of image size for Fastvideo JPEG2000 encoder at single image mode.
 Maximum JPEG2000 performance could be achieved with codeblock size 32×32 in most cases.
 For images with frame size more than 6 MB, preferred codeblock size is 32×32 at single image mode.
 It could also be seen that there is a performance saturation, which is dependent on image size for different codeblocks.
-This is a key point to get better results at batch mode.
-For 8K image compression with visually lossess parameters, performance saturation is present for any codeblock size at single image mode.
+This is the key point to get better results at batch mode.
+For 8K image compression with visually lossless parameters, performance saturation is reached for any codeblock size at single image mode.

 Fig.2: Fastvideo J2K performance as a function of compression ratio (lossy encoding, single image mode)

 Figure 2 shows Fastvideo JPEG 2000 encoder performance as a function of compression ratio for different image resolutions for lossy compression at single image mode at standard testing conditions as stated above.

 Lossless JPEG2000 encoding at single image mode for 2K image: 2k_wild.ppm (1920×1080, 4:4:4, 24-bit)

 Lossless JPEG2000 encoding at single image mode for 4K image: 4k_wild.ppm (3840×2160, 4:4:4, 24-bit)

 Superior performance of JPEG 2000 encoding at batch multithreaded mode